 - Repeated dental work on the same tooth

-- Tenderness/Swelling near infected tooth
+- Tenderness/Swelling near the infected tooth

-- Hard blow to tooth
+- A hard blow to the tooth